Dr Anselma Gallinat

 My teaching includes modules on memory and identity in eastern Europe (third year, UG), ethnography in anthropology (PGT), research methods and anthropology (first year UG).
 I have contributed to the faculty's PhD training programme and supervise dissertations at UG and MA level, as well as PhDs.

 Areas of expertise

 - Narrative and rhetoric

 Module Leader of the Sociology UG Dissertation 2006-09

 I have previously worked in the applied and policy sector as research assistant for the Centre for Cultural Policy Research at the University of Glasgow and the School of Applied Social Sciences, Durham University.
-I worked as an intern at a regional daily newspaper in Germany during my undergraduate studies and returned to a Daily Paper for ethnographic research in 2007-08.
+I worked as an intern at a regional daily newspaper in Germany during my undergraduate studies and later conducted ethnographic research at an eastern German daily paper in 2007-08.
 Apart from Anthropology my UG studies included Media Studies and History.

 Diana Kopbayeva (co-supervised with Dr Nick Megoran; ft, f): 'Building the Kazakh nation: An exploration of discourses of nation-building in Kazakhstan'.

 I am a member of the European Association of Social Anthropologists (EASA) and Association of Social Anthropologists, UK and of the Commonwealth (ASA).

 SOC3089: Memory, identity and nation-building in eastern Europe: the view from anthropology (Stage 3).